Udacity-AndroidNanodegreeProgram/Popular-Movies--Stage1/README.md

 Popular-Movies--Stage is the Project1 Android app for the Udacity course [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853).
 In this app I have build the core experience of my movies app.

 This app will:

  + Present the user with a grid arrangement of movie posters upon launch.

  + Allows user to change sort order via a setting:

- + The sort order can be by most popular or by highest-rated.
+ + The sort order can be by most popular or by highest-rated:

  + Allowing the user to tap on a movie poster and transitioning to a details screen with additional information such as:
    + original title
    + movie poster image thumbnail